mauriciopoppe/blog/site/content/notes/computer-graphics/transformation-matrices/combining-transformations.md

 $$</div>

-We can associate the transformation matrices and have a single matrix to transform vertices of the object directly to *camera space*
+We can associate the transformation matrices and have a single matrix to transform vertices of the object directly to *camera space*:

 <div>$$
 \begin{align*}